 - Matt Armstrong, an independent analyst specialising in public diplomacy and strategic communications working in California.
 Matt writes a famous blog called MountainRunner.
 On the programme he discusses the “hearts and minds” issues, a term he dislikes and the problems with having a robot as the “strategic corporal” of the future.

-This was my very first radio interview.
-As such, there were a couple of significant points I didn't get to, but hopefully the essential points were captured.
-Listening to my interview again, there are a few words and phrases I will avoid next time (does FM3-24 really have "passages"??), as well as other changes.
+This was my very first radio interview so unsuprisingly there were a couple of significant points I didn’t get to, but hopefully, the essential points were captured.
+Listening to my interview again, there are a few words and phrases I will avoid next time (like referring to “passages” in FM3-24), as well as other changes.
 Live and learn.

 The second episode will include interviews with Rear Admiral Chris Parry, Richard Moyes from Landmine action and military robotics people from NATO, the German and Swedish Armies as well as from the French Defense Ministry.

-An important correction: I unintentionally demoted Lt.
-Colonel Chris Hughes when I referred to him as a Captain in the Najaf example.
+An important correction: I unintentionally demoted Lieutenant Colonel Chris Hughes, when I referred to him as a Captain in the Najaf example.

 Also, a clarification from Ron after listening to my interview: